 When the right combination occurs, you should feel comfortable.
 You should feel like yourself but perhaps a bit more focused.
 You should no longer experience depressive thought patterns, especially those about suicide or feeling unwanted.
 You may feel more like rebuilding relationships and enjoying things you used to do.

 The combination of taking medications and integrating natural remedies into your treatment plan for depression should result in feeling better equipped to face the day.
 You should be able to feel happiness again.
-If not, you may still need to work with your doctor.
+If not, you may still need to work with your doctor to find the right treatment solutions.

 Getting Treatment for Depression at FHE Health